mclintprojects/actioncable-vue/README.md

 ###### 1. Subscribing to a channel

-Requires that you have an object defined in your component's `channels` object matching the action cable server channel name you passed for the subscription.
+Define a `channels` object in your component matching the action cable server channel name you passed for the subscription.

 ```javascript
 new Vue({